rust-lang/rustc-perf/collector/benchmarks/README.md

 - **html5ever**: An HTML parser.
 Stresses macro parsing code significantly.
 - **hyper-2**: A fairly large crate.
 Utilizes async/await, and used by many Rust programs.
+- **image-0.24.1**: Basic image processing functions and methods for converting to and from various image formats.
+Used often in graphics programming.
 - **piston-image**: A modular game engine.
 An interesting Rust program.
 - **regex-1.5.5**: A regular expression parser.
 Used by many Rust programs.
 - **ripgrep**: A line-oriented search tool.
 A widely-used utility.